Hot Cross Buns

 To a mixing bowl, add the bread flour, cinnamon and mixed spice, the zest of an orange and a pinch of salt.
 Once the butter mixture is frothy on the surface from the activated yeast, pour this into the flour bowl and bring together into a dough.

 Tip this out onto a lightly oiled surface so it doesn’t stick and knead with the heel of your hand for about 10 minutes until you have a smooth ball.
 You could also do this in a stand mixer using the dough hook, for about 5 minutes.

-Add the ball of dough back into your mixing bowl, cover and leave to prove somewhere warm until it’s doubled in size, about 1-2 hours depending on your room.
+Add the ball of dough back into the mixing bowl, cover and leave to prove somewhere warm until it’s doubled in size, about 1-2 hours depending on your room.

 Tip the proved dough onto your work surface and use your hands to pull and spread it into a thick sheet.
 Sprinkle over the currants and mixed peel and fold this in so it’s well incorporated throughout the dough.

-For the crosses, mix the flour and water together into a smooth paste and then pipe or drizzle with the back of a teaspoon across your buns.
+For the crosses, mix the flour and water together into a smooth paste and then pipe or drizzle with the back of a teaspoon across the buns.

 Bake for 25 minutes at 200°C/350°F/gas mark 4.
-Once they are baked, brush them with apricot jam that’s been warmed a little to loosen it.
+Once the buns are baked, brush them with apricot jam that’s been warmed a little to loosen it.

-Store in a sealed container for maximum freshness and enjoy toasted topped with your favourite jam or vegan butter.
+Store in a sealed container for maximum freshness and enjoy toasted topped with your favourite jam or plant-based spread.